 In collaboration with DePaul University's Department of Sociology, the Illinois Department of Corrections, and the Attorney General's Gang Crime Prevention Center, a small-scale, pilot study of the reintegration process is being conducted.
 The study is largely qualitative, examining how gang & non-gang offenders go about reintegrating into their communities of origin.
-A final report on the study is due August 30, 2003, but a no-cost extension of the project is likely due to delays in data collection.
+A final report on the study is due August 30, 2004.